 Doctors recommend you get at least 30 mins of active workout every day.
 It does not have to be intense at all.
 Being active will help you whether pregnancy and childbirth easily.
 It will also be easier to get back in shape after giving birth.

 But you’ve never done yoga before?
-Chinta mat karo, here are 6 easy yoga poses you can try today apne ghar se:
+Chinta mat karo, here are 6 easy yoga asanas for pregnant women that you can try today apne ghar se:

 The easiest yoga pose ever exists.
 This pose targets your mind and is incredibly relaxing.
 So whenever the pregnancy hormones start going crazy and you feel stressed, roll out your yoga mats and start meditating.